Best Enrichment for Masked Lovebird

 Physical Exercise Recommendations for Masked Lovebird

 Physical activity for Masked Lovebird should reflect their moderate exercise needs and 1.5-2 oz (43-55 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Masked Lovebird, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for the fatigue cues — heavy breathing, slowing pace, resistance to continuing, lying down during activity.
 Masked Lovebird birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Masked Lovebird birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Masked Lovebird benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Masked Lovebird